mkoskim/mawejs/README.md

 What Mawe does is that it keeps the story internally as tree-like structure, but it "opens" it for editing, as a some sort of a draft.
 It keeps track of changes so that it can parse it back to tree-like structure anytime needed (e.g. for organizing parts, analyses and so on).

+I have borrowed ideas from code editors, for example, how they do code folding, syntax highlighting and such things.

 ## Design Principles

-Mawe's main design principle is *"Just start writing"* - you should be able to start writing your story right after starting the editor, without any kind of setting up or configuring, just like opening a notepad.
+Mawe's main design principle is *"Just start writing"* - you should be able to start writing your story right after starting the editor just like opening a notepad.
+Some structured editors need considerable work before you can start writing.
+Basically you need to structure your story beforehand, before starting to write it.

 All the tools that later help you to keep track with the text mass are taken into use just when you need it, without need for configuring them beforehand.
 Thus, you don't first create scene list, but you later split text to scenes.
 You don't need to write synopses or tag scenes, until you feel that you need them.